Computational Patient Models

 TVoracle - Towards Expert-Guideline Conformance for Machine-Learning-based Segmentations of Clinical Target Volumes

-Patient-tailored contours of target volumes are fundamental for radiation treatment planning and thus, the outcome of the cancer treatment.
-Clinical target volume delineation on planning CT scans is challenging for human experts, extremely time consuming, and shows large variation between observers.
-State-of-the-art machine learning algorithms reach high accuracy on the automatic segmentation of anatomical structures which is not transferable to target volumes without additional constraints.
-The translation of the expert guidelines into the machine learning realm can advance automated target volume delineation to facilitate its guideline conformance and its clinical use.
+Patient-tailored contours of target volumes are crucial for radiation treatment planning, significantly influencing the outcome of cancer treatment.
+Clinical target volume delineation on planning CT scans poses challenges for human experts, proving to be extremely time-consuming and displaying substantial variation between observers.
+State-of-the-art machine learning algorithms achieve high accuracy on the automatically segmenting anatomical structures, but this success doesn't seamlessly extend to target volumes without additional constraints.
+The translation of expert guidelines into the machine learning realm has the potential to advance automated target volume delineation, facilitating guideline conformance and clinical use.

 collaboration with Martin Frank (KIT)